Japanese destroyer Kagerō (1938): Construction and career

 Kagerō was laid down at the Maizuru Naval Arsenal on 3 September 1937.
 The ship was launched on 27 September 1938 and commissioned on 6 November 1939.

-At the time of the attack on Pearl Harbor, Kagerō, was assigned to Destroyer Division 18 (Desdiv 18), and a member of Destroyer Squadron 2 (Desron 2) of the IJN 2nd Fleet, and had deployed from Etorofu in the Kurile Islands, as part of the escort for Admiral Nagumo’s Carrier Strike Force.
+At the time of the attack on Pearl Harbor, 7 December 1941, Kagerō, was assigned as part of Destroyer Division 18 (Shiranui, Kagerō, Kasumi, Arare), and a member of Destroyer Squadron 2 of the IJN 2nd Fleet, and had deployed from Etorofu in the Kurile Islands, as part of the escort for Admiral Nagumo's Carrier Strike Force.
 She returned to Kure on 24 December.

 In January 1942, Kagerō escorted aircraft carriers Shōkaku and Zuikaku to Truk, and onwards to Rabaul to cover landings of Japanese forces at Rabaul and Kavieng.
 She returned with Shōkaku from Palau to Yokosuka on 3 February, and spent the following month in training patrols.

+On 1 March, Kagerō was escorted the Kido Butai when the force stumbled upon the 8,806-ton Dutch freighter Modjokerto, and a number of destroyers were detached to sink the large cargo ship.
+Kagerō, Shiranui, Kasumi, Isokaze, Ariake, and Yūgure all opened fire and blasted Modjokerto, sinking her in just 3 minutes without a fight with the loss of 42 men.
+26 survivors were rescued.

 On 17 March, she departed Yokosuka with Shōkaku and Zuikaku to Staring-baai in Sulawesi, Netherlands East Indies.
 Kagerō departed Staring-baai on 27 March to escort the carrier force in the Indian Ocean raid.
 After the Japanese air strikes on Colombo and Trincomalee in Ceylon, she returned to Kure for repairs on 23 April.
 She deployed from Saipan on 3 June as part of the escort for the troop convoy in the Battle of Midway.
 Afterwards, she escorted the cruisers Kumano and Suzuya from Truk back to Kure.